 The Foundation evaluates events and transactions that occur after year end for potential recognition or disclosure in the consolidated financial statements.
-These subsequent events have been considered through June 13, 2024, which is the date consolidated the financial statements were available to be issued.
+These subsequent events have been considered through May 27, 2025, which is the date the consolidated financial statements were available to be issued.